 Dawson Springs, Ky.
 42408

 Pennyrile Forest State Resort Park offers nature hikes, animal programs, fishing programs, pedal boat cruises, mini-golf tournaments, and arts and crafts for grades k-12.
 We will also work with you to create a program to fit your needs.
 The park is open year-round and classes can visit any weekday between 9 a.m. and 3 p.m.
-Fees range from $2 to $4 per student.
-The park naturalist is also available to do outreach at your school for $40 per program or $110 per day.
-Call Naturalist Rebecca Clark at 1-800-325-1711 for information, or email firstname.lastname@example.org.
+Program fees per student vary per activity.
+The park naturalist is also available to do outreach at your school.
+Call park interpreter Rebecca Clark at 1-800-325-1711 for information, or email firstname.lastname@example.org.

 Perryville Battlefield State Historic Site

 Perryville, Ky.
 40468

 Perryville is the site of the bloodiest Civil War battle on Kentucky soil.
 More than 7,000 soldiers were killed, wounded or missing.
 The park offers an award-winning educational program called the School of the Soldier program.
 Elementary school students can learn what it was like to be a civil war soldier while learning about the largest Civil War Battle fought in the Commonwealth.
 The program is 4 hours long and can be tailored to accommodate individual groups.
 There must be a minimum of 20 students to do the program.
 The cost is $4 per student, which includes the museum.
 The park has Civil War monuments, picnic areas, a playground, museum and museum store.
 For more information, call Joni House at 859-332-8631.

 1050 State Park Road